Hello Namasthe: Plot

-The story starts with two young RJs (Radio Jockey), Madhav (Vinay Forrt) and Jerry (Sanju Sivram).
+The story starts with two young radio jockeys (RJs), Madhav (Vinay Forrt) and Jerry (Sanju Sivram).
 They both work as hosts for a radio show called Hello Namasthe.
 Jerry was invited to his ex-girlfriend Anna's (Miya) wedding.
 She was going to wed a man named Pappu Joseph Thadikkaran (Aju Varghese).
-Jerry went with Madhav and Abu (Soubin Shahir).
-After they see her groom, Jerry, Madhav and Abu don't like Pappu, and they persuade Jerry to ask Anna to go with them and Anna agrees.
-They drop Abu in his house and Madhav, Jerry, and Anna go to Madhav's house.
+Jerry goes with Madhav and Abu (Soubin Shahir).
+Jerry, Madhav and Abu meet her groom, but they don't like him, his two friends persuade Jerry to ask Anna to go with them and Anna agrees.
+They drop Abu at his house and Madhav, Jerry, and Anna go to Madhav's house.
 There they meet Madhav's wife, Priya (Bhavana), who is obsessed with cleanliness (a kind of Obsessive-Compulsive Disorder).
 Jerry and Anna decide to get married.
 After that, they all move to a colony of villas.
 In the colony, a Jackfruit tree between their houses creates a fight between them.
 How they try to defeat each other forms the rest of the story.